 A-2 Vegetation management activities include the disposal, rearrangement, or conversion of vegetation using various treatments.

-A-3 Treatment methods and action include manual and mechanical, chemical, biological (grazing), and prescribed burning.
+A-3 Treatment methods and actions include manual, mechanical, chemical, biological (grazing), and prescribed burning.

-A-4 Techniques of vegetation management treatment may be applied singly or in any combination needed for a particular vegetation type to meet specific objectives of resources management.
+A-4 Techniques of vegetation management treatment may be applied singly or in any combination needed for a particular vegetation type to meet specific objectives of resource management.
 Within existing physical, environmental, ecological, social, and legal constraints of the area to be treated, the method or methods used will be those which are most likely to achieve the desired objectives while protecting environmental quality.

-A-5 The amount of herbicides used in vegetation management is extremely small compared to cropland use.
-Herbicides are often perceived by the public as dangerous, and their concerns have lead to legal challenges.
+A-5 The amount of herbicide used in vegetation management is extremely small compared to cropland use.
+Herbicides are often perceived by the public as dangerous, and their concerns have led to legal challenges.
 This will continue to affect the use of herbicides.

 POLICY FINDINGS FOR PRESCRIBED BURNING 0356.4